March 21, 2018

 A Public Advisory Committee (PAC) member is quoted by CBC as saying that the committee would like a management plan that allows for more activities in the park, especially ATV access in both summer and winter.
 The member reports that the PAC wants the level of protection of the area downgraded.
 AWA spokeperson says increased ATV use would hurt the declining woodland caribou herd in the area.
 The Park was given its current status under the Special Places legislation and changing or revoking it would be going against what the public asked for.

-In the legislature, a Liberal MLA asks the Minister of Alberta Community Development to assure the House that he will not allow the Caribou Mountains Wildland Park to lose its protected status as a Wildland Park.
+On April 10, in the legislature, a Liberal MLA asks the Minister of Alberta Community Development to assure the House that he will not allow the Caribou Mountains Wildland Park to lose its protected status as a Wildland Park.
 The Liberal MLA also calls for the Minister to table all recommendations made by all parks advisory and planning committees.

 AWA President comments on these actions saying that, “In this way, Albertans will have a transparent view of what is being recommended for their Special Places and be able to guard against special interests damaging their heritage.”